MVCoconut/coconut.ui/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/MVCoconut/Lobby)

 This library provides the means to create views for [your data](https://github.com/MVCoconut/coconut.data#coconut-data).
 It shares significant similarities with React.
-One of them is that like React requires e.g. react-dom to render to the DOM, coconut also must be accompanied by a rendering backend, of which there are currently two:
+One of them is its API, which has increasingly converged with React's for higher familiarity, easier porting and better interoperability with react.
+Furthermore, just like React requires e.g. react-dom to render to the DOM, coconut also must be accompanied by a rendering backend, of which there are currently two:

 - [`coconut.vdom`](https://github.com/MVCoconut/coconut.vdom): a hand crafted virtual dom renderer that trumps React in speed and size.
 - [`coconut.react`](https://github.com/MVCoconut/coconut.react): an adapter to render coconut views through React allowing you to leverage React's vast ecosystem.